 Mary’s professional background is rooted in the Tech industry, where she helped scale customer success teams for fast-growing startups like Prezi and Xola.
 Born and raised in Silicon Valley, she came into contact with D&I topics which resonated deeply with her life experiences and her work in Tech.
 Eager to contribute to her community and go a step further by implementing solutions that work, she began her current role as a Consultant at Peoplism.
 Over the course of her career, Mary has held positions in recruiting, sales, and customer success at early stage startups and large public companies.

-Maya comes to Peoplism with deep experience in recruiting and the tech industry.
+Maya comes to Peoplism with deep experience in HR and the tech industry.
 Most recently, Maya was part of the HR team at Clever, an EdTech company that helps improve technology in the classroom for students and teachers.
 As one of the only black identifying women within many organizations, Maya partnered with colleagues and business leaders to identify systems, policies, and practices that contributed to feelings of inequity and exclusion.
 She co-founded DEI programs at each of her previous companies to help support employees.
 In doing this work, she developed an even bigger passion for making sure all employees feel recognized, valued, and heard.

-Jeremy Neal is a Baltimore-based software engineer and cofounder of Tribe, an innovative, worker-owned tech talent staffing agency.
+Jeremy Neal is a software engineer and cofounder of Tribe, an innovative, worker-owned tech talent staffing agency.
 Jeremy studied computer science at the University of Maryland, Baltimore County, and co-founded Baltimore Black Techies, which started with 10 members and has since grown to over 1,500.
 When not working on meaningful ways to improve society with code, he enjoys cooking, cycling and standup comedy.

 Charles is a product designer dedicated to tackling hard ethical and social problems by making technology a little more human and inclusive.
 He's worked with a wide range of clients including EarnUp, CoLab Cooperative, and Lawyer Exchange.
 At Peoplism, he helps make all of our materials clear, accessible and easy to use.